-Note: Rebooting the Management Interface only restarts the Rack PDU's Network Management Interface.
-It does not affect the outlet ON/OFF status.
+NOTE: Rebooting the Management Interface only restarts the Rack PDU's Network Management Interface.

-Reset All:Clear the Exclude TCP/IP checkbox to reset all configuration values; mark the Exclude TCP/IP checkbox to reset all values except TCP/IP.
+Reset All: Clear the Exclude TCP/IP checkbox to reset all configuration values; mark the Exclude TCP/IP checkbox to reset all values except TCP/IP.